petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 As we saw in [Lesson 2.1](../lesson1/), you can also configure the `Dispatcher` for an actor via the HOCON config.
 So if an actor has a `Dispatcher` set in HOCON, *and* one declared programmatically via `spawnOpt`, which wins?

-*In case of a conflict, `Config` wins and `spawnOpt` loses .* Any conflicting settings declared by the `spawnOpt` fluent interface will always be overriden by what was declared in configuration.
+*In case of a conflict, `Config` wins and `spawnOpt` loses .* Any conflicting settings declared by the `spawnOpt` fluent interface will always be overriden by what was declared in the HOCON configuration.

-### Step 9 - Have Button Handlers Send `Toggle` Messages to Corresponding `buttonToggleActor`
+### Step 8 - Have Button Handlers Send `Toggle` Messages to Corresponding `buttonToggleActor`
-**THE LAST STEP.** We promise :) Thanks for hanging in there.
+**THIS IS THE LAST STEP.** We promise :) Thanks for hanging in there.

 Finally, we need to wire up the button handlers we created in Step 3.